danibarker/WordSmith/README.md

-	!info - returns the definition, front hooks, back hooks, middle hooks, probability, alphagram eg !info cat !anagram - returns a list of words that fit the letters given eg !anagram ?aeinst !random - returns a single word and definition chosen at random
+	!info - returns the definition, front hooks, back hooks, middle hooks, probability, alphagram eg !info cat !anagram - returns a list of words that fit the letters given eg !anagram ?aeinst !random - returns a single word and definition chosen at random !lexicon - only usable by the stream owner, changes to one of the other lexicons eg !lexicon csw, csw# is for csw with octothorps.